skittlexyz/templates/README.md

 ### TODO:

-- Fetch JSON file from repository to prevent clones with limited versions.
+- <s>Fetch JSON file from repository to prevent clones with limited versions.</s>
 - Develop binary release versions or one-liner command so it's easier to use.